microsoft/MASS/README.md

-We will release the pre-trained and fine-tuned models for other langauge pairs in the future.
+We will release the pre-trained and fine-tuned models for other language pairs in the future.

 Here is an example to show how to run mass fine-tuning on the WMT16 en-ro dataset.